christianengineer/christianengineer.github.io/redo.md

 4. Although X, Y.
 5. X and/but/so Y.

-X = Character / Subject
+X = Subject

-Y = Action / Verb
+Y = Verb

-These patterns helped break up my sentences so that they were easier to digest and understand.
-Since they also reduced confusion and misinterpretations, I'm now able to discuss technical decisions faster.
+These patterns helped break up my sentences so that they're quicker to digest and understand.
+They also reduced confusion and misinterpretations within my team during high stake discussions.

 ## 1. X because Y: